artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 ![Skin](http://clusterrr.com/dump/nes_mini_skin2.png)

-It can be saved successfully, but it won't replace original **/usr/share/clover-ui/resources/sprites/nes.png** on it's own.
+It can be saved successfully, but it won't replace the original **/usr/share/clover-ui/resources/sprites/nes.png** on it's own.
 We need to create a pre-init script to overmount this file on the early boot stage.
 Actually it's very easy to do.
 All pre-init scripts are stored in "**/etc/preinit.d**" (in fact, it's "**/var/lib/hakchi/rootfs/etc/preinit.d**", but it's overmounted onto "**/etc/preinit.d**", so who cares) directory.
 We need to create a new file here:

 ![preinit.d](http://clusterrr.com/dump/nes_mini_preinit.png)